 Social Sciences in question

-In Western Europe, Social Sciences are highly globalized, not unlike Natural Sciences.
+In Western Europe, Social Sciences are highly globalized, as are Natural Sciences.

 In Central (and Eastern) Europe, however, Social Sciences continue to maintain their own local publication silos.

 The prime exception is Hungary, where Social Sciences used to be more oriented to the West even before the fall of the Berlin Wall.